frontend-fun/react-hooks-typescript-tome/docs/2-app/editing.md

 $> npm run test
 ```

-If you are failing the first N tests, then we need to fix them.
+Since we are now failing these tests, we need to fix them.
+Refer to the information in the page above to tackle each test in turn:

-## Editing CSS

-1. Make some text bigger
+* Add a header
+* Add an image with alt text
+* Add a list with at least three elements
+* Add a floating red box
-2. Change the background color
+* Change the background color of the header area
-3. Put an icon in the page
-4. Float the image, put padding and border around the image

-## Making a Button

-1. Make a Bootstrap Button
-2. Console log a message when you press the button
-3. Testing a button (provide an example test, then have them make their own too)

-* JS API stuff: Time/date, random, maybe fetch, vibrate, barcode detection, camera, geolocation, sensor API, speech, web cryptography.
+* Add a bootstrap button
+* Make the button log 'Hello World!` when clicked